 3. We lead by example by being responsible pet owners.

-4. We value the life of all dogs by rescuing abandoned, unwanted and neglected pets.
+4. We value the lives of all dogs by rescuing abandoned, unwanted and neglected pets.

 5. We build trust with our clients by having high personal integrity and honesty.